 The serger stitch will not unravel readily, and in most cases serged seams are secured by an intersecting seam.
-If that's not the case, there are several options for securing a seam (fig. A).
+If that's not the case, these are several options for securing seams. (fig. A)

-- 1.Leave a 3 inch (7,5cm) chain, separate the threads and tie a knot. - 2.
+- 1. Leave a 3- inch (7.5cm) chain, separate the threads and tie a knot. - 2.
 Apply a dot of seam sealant on the thread chain at the fabric edge.
-Allow to dry and cut off the excess thread chain. - 3.Leave a 3-4 inch (7,5-10cm) thread chain and use a large-eye tapestry needle or double-eye needle to weave the chain back into the stitching. - 4.Lock the beginning or end of a seam by serging over the previous stitches.
+Allow to dry and cut off the excess thread chain. - 3.
+Leave a 3 to 4-inch (7.5-10cm) thread chain and use a large-eye tapestry needle or double-eye needle to weave the chain back into the stitching. - 4.
+Lock the beginning or end of a seam by serging over the previous stitches.
+(Directions listed below)